 Turbines were ordered in December 2009, and a full construction contract was signed in April 2010.
 The turbines were erected in March 2011, and began generating power in June 2011.
 The landowner at Leonards Hill has agreed to a 25 year lease for the wind park.

 The wind farm is owned by the local community through Hepburn Wind.
-The co-operative will manage the wind park, provide financial returns to its members and fund community projects through a community sustainability fund.
+The co-operative manages the wind farm, provides financial returns to its members and funds community projects through a community fund.
 The co-operative structure allows for wide-scale community involvement.

-More than 1,950 co-operative members have contributed over $9.7 million to construction of the wind park.
+2000 co-operative members have contributed $9.8 million to the construction of the wind farm.
 The Victorian state government has provided grants totaling $1.725m and the Bendigo Bank a $3.1m loan.

 Raising such a large sum has been a significant achievement, particularly for a project that has never been attempted before in Australia.
 It shows other communities a new way of funding and developing wind energy resources, through direct investment from small investors and local communities who want to support local renewable energy.